stackbit/sourcebit/CONTRIBUTING.md

 ## Creating a plugin

-If you want to create your own plugin, be sure to check our [sample plugin](https://github.com/stackbithq/sourcebit-sample-plugin), with a fully-annotated source that explains all the methods you can implement, as well as their arguments and expected return values.
+If you want to create your own plugin, be sure to check our [sample plugin](https://github.com/stackbithq/sourcebit-sample-plugin), which includes a fully-annotated source to explain all the methods that you can implement, their arguments and the expected return values.

 ### Adding plugin to registry

-If you'd like your plugin to appear as an option within the [interactive setup process](https://github.com/stackbithq/create-sourcebit), add your plugin to [`plugins.json`](https://github.com/stackbithq/create-sourcebit/blob/master/plugins.json) (including all the properties described [here](https://github.com/stackbithq/create-sourcebit#plugin-registry)) and submit a pull request.
+If you'd like your plugin to appear as an option within the [interactive setup process](https://github.com/stackbithq/create-sourcebit), you'll need add your plugin to [`plugins.json`](https://github.com/stackbithq/create-sourcebit/blob/master/plugins.json) (including all the properties described [here](https://github.com/stackbithq/create-sourcebit#plugin-registry)) and submit a pull request.

 ### Conventions for source plugins